Viglino/ol-ext/README.md

 ````
 npm install gulp-jsdoc3
 ````
-2. then run the gulp command to create the doc in the [doc/doc-pages](http://viglino.github.io/ol3-ext/doc/doc-pages/) directory:
+2. then run the gulp command to create the doc in the [doc/doc-pages](http://viglino.github.io/ol-ext/doc/doc-pages/) directory:
 ````
 gulp doc
 ````

 ## Bugs

-Please use the [GitHub issue tracker](https://github.com/Viglino/ol3-ext/issues) for all bugs and feature requests.
+Please use the [GitHub issue tracker](https://github.com/Viglino/ol-ext/issues) for all bugs and feature requests.
 Before creating a new issue, do a quick search to see if the problem has been reported already.

 ## Licence

-ol3-ext is licenced under the French Opensource **BSD** compatible CeCILL-B FREE SOFTWARE LICENSE.
+ol-ext is licenced under the French Opensource **BSD** compatible CeCILL-B FREE SOFTWARE LICENSE.
  (c) 2016-2017 - Jean-Marc Viglino

 Some resources (mapping services and API) used in this sofware may have a specific license.